pvamos/wait-for/README.md

 # wait-for-it

-`wait-for-it.sh` is a pure bash script that will wait on the availability of a host and TCP port.
-It is useful when it is necessary to wait for a service to start upin a containerized environment or during deployments, ensuring that dependent services are available before proceeding.
+`wait-for-it.sh` is a pure bash/dash script that will wait until the availability of a host and TCP port.

-Since it is a pure bash script, it does not have any external dependencies.
+ Useful when it is necessary to wait for a service to start up in a containerized environment or during deployments, ensuring that dependency services are available before proceeding.

 Supports customizable timeouts, silent operation, and strict mode checks, allowing for versatile and robust startup or deployment scripts.